 Continue on to Sainte Maxime, a seaside resort town which celebrates the Corso du Mimosa on the first Sunday of February.
 The local botanical gardens, le Jardin des Myrtes, has a magnificent collection of indigenous bushes and trees to admire.

-The driving tour passes through Mandelieu and finishes in the famous city of Grasse, where you can visit three of the world’s greatest perfumeries – Fragonard, Galimard and Molinard.
+Your driving tour passes through Mandelieu and finishes in the famous city of Grasse, where you can visit three of the world’s greatest perfumeries – Fragonard, Galimard and Molinard.

 Each of these destinations can be easily reached from our guest house, La Villa Fontane in La Garde Freinet.
 We too have mimosa trees and the air is filled with sunshine at this time of year.